 Awarded to the driver(s) who achieved the highest combined finishing record in combined results of the Silverstone Le Mans Series race and the Le Mans 24-Hours.

 2016 winners: Romain Dumas, Neel Jani and Marc Lieb

 The Sir Jackie Stewart Trophy

 Awarded to a motor sport engineer who has shown brilliance during the course of the season.
 Three-time F1 World Champion and a former BRDC President, Sir Jackie is now a true ambassador for British motor sport – and as a 27-time Grand Prix winner his record speaks for itself.

 The Spencer Charrington Trophy

-Awarded to the highest-placed British driver in the British F3 Championship.
+Awarded to the highest-placed British driver in the FIA Formula 3 European Championship.
 Spencer Charrington was an MP at the turn of the twentieth century, whose family later had links to motor racing and the BRDC.